-Dracula is so famous that almost every place is Transylvania is promoted as related to him.
-Of course, this is not the truth, and we, at Romanian Guided Tours, we will not fall in the trap of promoting fake touristic attractions.
+Dracula is so famous that almost every place in Transylvania is promoted as related to him.
+Of course, this is not the truth, and we, at Romanian Guided Tours, will not fall into the trap of promoting fake touristic attractions.

 So, our signature Dracula tour is focusing on 2 components.

 The first element is focusing on the character of Vlad Dracula, or Vlad the Impaler, the real historical personage from the 15th century who inspired Bram Stoker to built the Vampire character around him.
 We will learn his real story from history books and visit the places related to him in Romania.

 The second element is Dracula from Bram Stoker’s book.
 And during this part of the tour, we will visit all the important places in Transylvania mentioned in the book.

 We created this itinerary starting and ending in Bucharest, but depending on your flights, we can start or end the tour in Sibiu, Cluj or Targu Mures.

 The price starts from 530 EUR/person.
 This price is valid for a group of 7 persons and for an average price of accommodation of a maximum of 60 EUR/night for a double room, including breakfast.
 Please see below the price per person, depending on the group size.
 The hotels or guesthouses where we will stay will be chosen together; we will give you a few options and you will have the final word regarding the accommodation.
 Depending on the hotels you choose and the final itinerary, the price can change, so, for a custom offer please contact us.